Sciencentistguy/systemd-units/borg/readme.md

+# Borg

-Systemd unit files for running automated backups with borg, and copying them to google drive with rclone
+Systemd units for running backups with borg, and for copying them to google drive with rclone.